-- The building opens at 8:00 am - Class begins at 10:10 a.m. - Students will be allowed to enter the building upon arrival and will wait in the office. - Students can enter the building through Door 1 (Main entrance through the Main Office). - Students must scan their student ID each morning at the Student Check-In Center in the vestibule.
+- The building opens at 8:00 A.M. - Class begins at 10:10 A.M. - Students will be allowed to enter the building once doors are unlocked. - Students can enter the building through the Main entrance. - Students must scan their student ID each morning upon entering the building.